syntasso/kratix/docs/quick-start.md

-### What have we learned?
+## What have we learned?

-1. We created an internal Platform API, and a Worker cluster to host workloads.
+1. We created an internal platform API, and a worker cluster to host workloads.
 2. We then decorated our platform API by Promising Jenkins-as-a-service.
-3. We adopted the role of a Application team member and requested a Jenkins instance from the platform.
+3. We adopted the role of an application team member and requested a Jenkins instance from the platform.
 The Jenkins instance was created on the worker cluster.

 ## Challenge
-Create a second Jenkins instance.
+[Write your own Promise](./writing-a-promise.md), with a custom pipeline image, and share it with the world!